 Companies rely on videos to keep their audiences informed and engaged when working remotely — especially during high-activity periods, like the launch of a new product line.
 However, not enough businesses leverage the same medium's power to keep their employees up to par with the tasks they'll need to tend to!

 Once you transition to a remote work model, it’s easy for critical (and sometimes simple) information to get lost in translation.
 More so when your team has to sift through copious amounts of information in texts, manuals, and guides while also adapting to working remotely.
 One of the biggest challenges of the remote working model lies in effectively communicating in-depth or abstract topics that you would originally handle through in-person presentations.
+To address this challenge, consider utilizing educational videos, and for the whole team, you may even want to consider options like translating audio to English to ensure clear comprehension.
+This inclusivity not only bridges language barriers but also enhances the overall learning experience, fostering a more cohesive and productive remote work environment.

 Leveraging tried-and-true styles of educational videos, like how-to guides and animated explainers, can overhaul the way you communicate with a remote workforce, providing evergreen, optimized content that gets everyone on the same page about topics critical to your organization’s productivity.